livetrails/targetjs/README.md

 This advanced example demonstrates TargetJS's capability to manage complex, dynamic UI scenarios:

 1. `children`: A special target construct used to create a collection of child objects.
-Each time it executes, the new list objects is added to the parent.
+Each time it executes, a new list objects is added to the parent.
 The `cycles` property specifies that the value function will run 10 times (from `cycle` 0 to 9), thus creating 10 individual box elements.
 The `interval` property ensures that each new box is created and added to the UI every 100 milliseconds.
 The `value(cycle)` function return the same object element from the previous example.